 1. What is the total cost for a 2-year employment visa in Dubai?

-The total 2 years residence visa Dubai cost typically starts from AED 6,000*.
-This estimate includes government fees for the permit, medical test, Emirates ID, and insurance.
-For a precise breakdown, get in touch with our experts.
+The cost for a 2-year Dubai residence visa typically starts at AED 6,000*.
+This includes government fees, medical testing, Emirates ID, and insurance.
+For a detailed breakdown, please contact our experts.

 2. How long does it take to get a 2-year Dubai work visa?

-The Dubai 2-year work visa processing time is usually 2 to 3 weeks from application to issuance, provided all documents are in order.
+Processing a 2-year Dubai work visa usually takes 2 to 3 weeks from application to issuance, assuming all documents are complete.

 3. What is the difference between a mainland and a free zone employment visa?

-A mainland visa allows you to work for any employer on the UAE mainland, while a free zone visa typically restricts you to working within that specific free zone.
-The application process and governing authorities also differ.
+A mainland visa allows employment with any UAE mainland employer, while a free zone visa limits you to work within that specific free zone.
+The application process and governing authorities differ for each.

 4. Can I sponsor my family on a 2-year employment visa?

-Yes, one of the key benefits is the ability to sponsor your spouse and children.
-You must meet a minimum salary requirement, which is typically AED 4,000 or AED 3,000 plus accommodation.
+Yes, you can sponsor your spouse and children if you meet the minimum salary requirement, typically AED 4,000 or AED 3,000 with accommodation.

-An ‘Azad Visa’ or ‘free visa’ is an illegal arrangement where a sponsor provides a residency visa without actual employment.
-It offers no labor law protection and can result in severe penalties.
-We strongly advise against seeking out a Dubai Azad Visa 2 years price and only securing a legal employment visa through a legitimate company.
+An ‘Azad Visa’ or ‘free visa’ is an illegal arrangement where a sponsor issues a residency visa without real employment.
+It provides no labour law protection and can lead to severe penalties.
+We strongly advise obtaining employment visas only through legitimate companies.

-6. How can I apply for the 2 years employment visa Dubai online?
+6. How can I apply for the 2 years employment visa in Dubai online?

-You can apply for the 2 years employment visa Dubai online through the official UAE government portals or authorised service providers.
-The process involves submitting your documents, completing the application, and paying the necessary fees.
+You can apply for a 2-year Dubai employment visa online through official UAE government portals or authorised service providers.
+The process includes submitting documents, completing the application, and paying the required fees.

-7. Can I transfer my 2 years employment visa from a free zone to a mainland company in Dubai?
+7. Can I transfer my 2-year employment visa from a free zone to a mainland company in Dubai?

-Yes, you can transfer your employment visa, but it requires approval from both employers and relevant authorities.
-Free zones and mainland companies have different regulations, so it’s best to consult with an expert.
+Yes, you can transfer your employment visa, but this requires approval from both employers and the relevant authorities.
+Because regulations differ between free zones and mainland companies, we recommend consulting an expert.

 8. What happens if I lose my job during my visa validity?

 If you lose your job, your employer will cancel your work permit and residence visa.
-You will be granted a grace period to either find a new employer or leave the country.
+You will then have a grace period to find new employment or exit the country.

 - For standard employment visas: The grace period is 30 days from the date of cancellation.